 You can’t take a step on Steam without zombie games clutching at your ankle, wanting your attention.
 Don’t dismiss the entire genre as a load of brainless clones - some are among the best games to appear on the PC in years.

-We’ve collected together the seven best zombie games on PC.
-They range from survival simulation to post-apocalyptic co-op, via a shambling detour through tower defence and the underrated spelling test genre.
+We’ve collected together the best zombie games on PC.
+They range from survival simulation to period Lovecraftian co-op, via a shambling detour through tower defence and post-apocalyptic parkour.
 By the end, you'll know which to invite into your safehouse and which to axe off at the wrist.

 Call of Duty: Black Ops III